Hoyasumii/avengers-endgame/README.md

 WANDA MAXIMOFF: You will.

 [With her powers, Wanda picks up some debris on the ground and tries to crush Thanos with it.]
-[Ebony May grabs the Gauntlet with his telekinesis of
+[Ebony May grabs the Gauntlet with his telekinesis of b